andreimoldo/meister-lunchbot/README.md

-#Description
+#Meisterlunch

-Slack bot that parses the Cafe Rathaus web page and prints the lunch menu for the day.
+Slack bot that parses different restaurants around our offices and posts them to Slack.

-#Dependencies

-* body-parser
-* cheerio
-* express
-* fs
-* moment
-* request
-* underscore
+*Props to Dr.Drei :D*